MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs.md

 #### Do: Take advantage of Teams color tokens

 Each Teams theme has its own color scheme.
-To handle theme changes automatically, use [color tokens](https://fluentsite.z22.web.core.windows.net/0.51.3/colors#color-scheme) in your design.
+To handle theme changes automatically, use <a href="https://fluentsite.z22.web.core.windows.net/0.51.3/colors#color-scheme" target="_blank">color tokens (Fluent UI)</a> in your design.

    :::column-end:::
    :::column span="":::